DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Regarding claim 1, Grimard et al. (henceforth Grimard) discloses (Figure 1) a package comprising: a tray (6) having a plurality of openings (formed by 6a); wherein a barrel extends through each of the plurality of openings (barrels 10 extend through the openings).
-Grimard fails to explicitly disclose the barrel covers as claimed.
+Grimard fails to explicitly disclose the barrel covers as claimed as well as the plurality of barrel covers including an anti-rotation feature at a distal portion of the barrel cover.

 Regarding claim 3, Grimard/Barrelle further teach a plurality of syringe caps (depicted covering the needle assemblies of all retained syringes in Figure 1; see also cap 46 in Figure 13 of Barrelle which would be attached to the retained syringe assembly) configured to seal a distal portion of one of the plurality of syringe bodies when the plurality of syringe bodies are inserted into the plurality of barrel covers through the plurality of openings (Figure 13 of Barrelle discloses the assembled device which would be retained in the opening; see also Figure 1 of Grimard showing all retained syringes are capped after insertion).

-Regarding claim 4, Barrelle further teaches each of the plurality of syringe bodies (2) includes a flange (8, 12; Figures 2 and 4) at a proximal end of the syringe body, and each of the plurality of barrel covers (3) includes a plurality of ridges (holding surfaces within fixing means 21, Figures 1 and 16; the syringe flange is retained between transverse platform 22 and rim 23 after connection which are considered to be ridges as claimed).
+Regarding claim 4, Barrelle further teaches each cover flange (receiving portion 21 with slots for holding syringe flange 12) at a proximal end of the syringe body, and each cover flange (receiving portion 21 with slots for holding flange 12) of the plurality of barrel covers (3) includes a plurality of ridges (holding surfaces within fixing means 21, Figures 1 and 16; the syringe flange is retained between transverse platform 22 and rim 23 after connection which are considered to be ridges as claimed).

 Regarding claim 5, Grimard further discloses wherein the plurality of syringe bodies are empty when inserted into the barrel covers (Grimard discloses in Col. 4, lines 5-8 that the barrels within the tub are intended to be sterilized; Grimard further depicts open syringe barrels for being sterilized in Figure 1; Grimard further discloses in Col. 2, lines 17-20 that the general method of use of the device is to provide syringes intended to be filled with a drug after sterilizing).
 Therefore, Grimard is considered to disclose, for the cited combination, a disclosure of mounting the syringe and barrel cover combination of Barrelle within the tray in an empty configuration so as to sterilize these components before being filled for use.